Convergence of proximal solutions for evolution inclusions with time-dependent maximal monotone operators: Introduction

 While all these aforementioned works can be represented by \eqref{eq:sysIntro}, they also rely on the particular structure of the set-valued mapping in their problem description for analysis of existence of solutions.
-Notable exceptions in the literature, which address directly the system class \eqref{eq:sysIntro} are \cite{KunzMont97, Vlad91}.
+Notable exceptions in the literature, which address directly the system class \eqref{eq:sysIntro} are \cite{KunzMont97,Vlad91}.
 However, the regularity assumptions imposed in these works restrict the applicability of their results.
-Consequently, when applications of these dynamical models are studied, for example in control \cite{Briceno-Arias15, TanwBrog18}, the results that build on the works of \cite{KunzMont97, Vlad91} suffer similar limitations.
-Based on these observations, the motivation to study new set of conditions for existence of solutions to systems class~\eqref{eq:sysIntro} arises and our aim in this paper is to provide mild (read as mildest possible) conditions on regularity with respect to the time argument, which allows us to cover a possibly larger class of systems.
+Consequently, when applications of these dynamical models are studied, for example in control \cite{Briceno-Arias15,TanwBrog18}, the results that build on the works of \cite{KunzMont97,Vlad91} suffer similar limitations.
+Based on these observations, the motivation to study new set of conditions for existence of solutions to systems class~\eqref{eq:sysIntro} arises and our aim in this paper is to provide mild (read as mildest possible) conditions on regularity of system data, which allow us to cover a possibly larger class of systems.
 Moreover, we can recover most (if not all) of the results on time-dependent and static case with our approach.